iExecBlockchainComputing/iexec-sdk/README.md

 - \>= Chrome v28
 - \>= IE 9

+## These dapps are built on the top of iexec SDK

+- [Price feed DOracle](https://price-feed-doracle.iex.ec/): a decentralized price oracle for your favorite cryptos.
+- [Not safe for work](https://nsfw.app.iex.ec/): find if a picture is safe for work using an AI trained model protected by iExec TEE.

 ## Create a `contracts` object consumable by `iexec` SDK

 iExec SDK use a wrapper to access the iexec contracts on the blockchain, you need to pass this object to every methodes that interract with the blockchain.